EimiTech-Innovations/fis/README.md

-🌟 # Eimi Tech Innovations # 🌟
+🌟 # Friendly Innovation Solutions # 🌟

-Welcome Eimi Tech Innovations!
+Welcome Friendly Innovation Solutions!
 We are a passionate community dedicated to promoting technological innovation, impacting lives through digital solutions, and transforming the digital landscape through strategic insights.
 Our goal is to Innovate lives, Promote Innovations and Transform Digital Landscape.

 ## 🚀 Our Mission